 And the Automatic Dishwashing Detergent might seem like a strange thing to throw in there, but this stuff is great.
 I hate cleaners that smell like some overpowering combination of lemons and chemicals.
 And yet, many of the “environmentally-friendly” detergent brands I have tried might be dye/fragrance-free, but they don’t actually get dishes clean.
 This detergent, on the other hand, consistently gets everything sparkly clean without using crazy chemicals.

 I don’t buy snack food often, but Trader Joe’s is my go-to place for camping trips, birthday parties, or special treats.
 It’s easy to stock up on junk food that isn’t totally junky.
 I’m under no illusion that slapping an organic label on something transforms it into something healthy, but I do appreciate that all Trader Joe’s brand products have no synthetic colors, artificial flavors or preservatives, MSG, added Trans Fats, or genetically modified ingredients.

 Trader Joe’s also carries inexpensive flowers or plants, greeting cards ($.99), or small gifts (think hostess or housewarming).

 And there you have it.
 One shopping trip (stickers and suckers not pictured).

-Be sure to check out the !
+Be sure to check out the post on Facebook linked below!
 TONS of great suggestions and favorite items in the comments from readers.

 Fantastic range of boards from best recipes and tips for frugal living to gardening and budgeting help.